quay/claircore/docs/tombstoning.md

 # The Vulnstore

 An interface infront of Postgres implements how we store and retrieve vulnerabilities.
-Updaterrs use the `csec.internal.vulnstore.Updater` interface to write Vulnerability data into the Vulnstore.
+Updaterrs use the `claircore.internal.vulnstore.Updater` interface to write Vulnerability data into the Vulnstore.
-Matchers use the `csec.internal.vulnstore.Vulnerability` interface to read Vulnerability data from the Vulnstore.
+Matchers use the `claircore.internal.vulnstore.Vulnerability` interface to read Vulnerability data from the Vulnstore.

 ## Tombstoning